anshuldante/ai-ds-ml-practical/introduction-to-data-science-2/readme.md

   * Missing values
   * Formatting of values
   * Structure of the overall data
-  * Extracting info form complex values
+  * Extracting info from complex values
   * Unit Conversion
   * Interpretation of magnitudes
 * Some examples can be: